connervieira/Predator/CONFIGURATION.md

 - `alpr_engine`
     - This is a string that determines what ALPR engine Predator will use.
     - This can be set to either "openalpr" or "phantom".
+- `alpr_guesses`
+    - This setting is a number in the form of a string that determines how many guesses the ALPR engine will make when analyzing a plate.
+    - The higher this number is, the more likely Predator is to guess a plate incorrectly.
+The lower this number is, the less likely Predator will be to find a valid guess at all.
+    - By default this value is set to 20, which tends to be a healthy balance for the majority of tasks.
 - `ascii_art_header`
     - This value is a boolean that determines whether or not Predator will display a large ASCII art banner on start up.
 When set to `false`, the ASCII art banner will be replaced with a small, normal text title.
     - This setting may be useful to change in the event that Predator is being run on a device with a tiny display, where a large ASCII art header might cause formatting issues.